Gravitational-Wave Lunar Observatory for Cosmology: GLOC Concept Design

 In both the stated cases of GLOC, we assume that the primary limiting noise in the mid to higher frequencies will be dictated by the quantum noise.
 Below $\mathcal{O}(1)$Hz, the sensitivity of GLOC is governed by the seismic noise and the suspension thermal noise.
 We expect the seismic noise in GLOC would be at least three orders of magnitude lower than an ET-like configuration on Earth.
 Due to the Moon's lower surface gravity, the noise from a suspension setup similar to that on earth would be reduced by a factor of ${\sim}3$.
-Further improvements in the thermal noise can be achieved by implementing mirror coating being planned for the cryogenic detector \cite{PhysRevLett.122.231102}.
-With these improvements, GLOC would achieve the projected conservative sensitivity.
-To reach the optimal sensitivity will require an unconventional suspension setup.
-A possible mechanism it to let the test masses be in a free fall with a so-called juggled interferometer \cite{2014CQGra..31x5006F}.
-Such a setup is more favorable to implement on the Moon due to the freedom with the atmospheric vacuum.
+While the thermal noise will improve by implementing mirror coating \cite{PhysRevLett.122.231102}, \kj{future studies will provide a more accurate noise budget}.
+To reach the \kj{ultimate} sensitivity will require an unconventional suspension setup.
+A possible mechanism it to let the test masses be in a free fall with a so-called juggled interferometer \cite{2014CQGra..31x5006F}, \kj{though that may require diluting the high-frequency sensitivity for ET-like design}.
+The juggled interferometer setup is more favorable to implement on the Moon due to the freedom with the atmospheric vacuum.